-The proposed areas will be constructed in phases other than the parking structures and other minor improvements.
-Construction of the 10-Acre Washington Boulevard/Telegraph Road site (Area 3) will likely commence first.
-Work on Area 1 (Phase 5) will begin either concurrently, or shortly after the start of construction within the Area 3 site.
-Finally, Area 2 (Phase 6) will be developed once the two other Phases are open for business.
-The earliest all three components of the project will be open for business by the year 2021.
+The proposed areas will be constructed in phases.
+Other than the parking structures and other minor improvements, construction of the 10-acre Washington Boulevard/Telegraph Road site (Area 3) will likely commence first.
+Work on Area 3 will commence in 2019-2020 allowing individual businesses to start to open in 2020.
+Work on Area 1 will begin in 2020-2021.
+Finally, Area 2 (Phase 6) will be developed once Area 1 is open for business the two other Phases are open for business.
+The earliest all three components of the project will be open for business is by the year 2021 2023.